dan-da/coinparams/README.md

 the new coin.json file.

-If you wish to add new language bindings, please see the example under bindings/php and try to keep the api similar.
+If you wish to add new language bindings, please see the example under bindings/php or bindings/js and try to keep the api similar.
 Also, please try to use no more than one file (eg for package manager) in the project root directory per language.

 ### Pull Requests